Getting Dirty: How To Prep & Use Different Types of Soil

 - E.B.
 Stone Organics Organic Compost – The organic matter found in compost is the foundation of rich garden soils and key to all types of successful gardens, including vegetable gardens, flower beds, with trees, shrubs and even on lawns.
 Can be added to the soil during planting or used as surface mulch.

 - E.B.
-Stone Organics Soil Booster – A unique blend of 100 percent natural and organic ingredients designed to help herbs, vegetables and flowers grow to reach their full potential.
+Stone Organics Soil Booster – The perfect garden soil for planting vegetables, herbs and flowers.
 Can also be used as a soil conditioner to break up hard clay soil, and add organic material to help sandy soils hold onto water and nutrients.
+Registered cdfa.

 - Uni-Gro® Vermiculite – An organic soil additive that increases water retention, aeration and slowing nutrient release.
 Excellent for use in containers.